Anthony Lake: Director of Central Intelligence nomination

-Following Clinton's 1996 re-election, he nominated Lake to become the Director of Central Intelligence, but his nomination was withdrawn due to Republican opposition.
-It has also been reported that the failure of his nomination was related to his decision to withdraw support at the last minute for an Iraqi coup that might have removed Saddam Hussein without U.S. intervention.
-However, others have speculated that Lake's nomination "failed, in part, because Lake stated in a television interview that he was not sure if Alger Hiss was guilty."
+Following Clinton's 1996 re-election, he nominated Lake to become the Director of Central Intelligence, It has been speculated that Lake's nomination "failed, in part, because Lake stated in a television interview that he was not sure if Alger Hiss was guilty."

 After the withdrawal of his CIA nomination, Lake became White House Special Envoy (1998–2000).
-As special envoy Lake mediated the drafting of the Algiers Agreement, ending the Eritrean-Ethiopian War.
+As special envoy, Lake mediated the drafting of the Algiers Agreement, ending the Eritrean-Ethiopian War.
 Lake co-founded Intellibridge Corporation in 2000 with David Rothkopf.
-In 2005 the assets of Intellibridge were acquired by the Eurasia Group.
+In 2005, the assets of Intellibridge were acquired by the Eurasia Group.

 Lake was a foreign policy adviser for Barack Obama's 2008 presidential campaign, having endorsed him over Senator Hillary Clinton, whom he had worked alongside during the Clinton administration.
 Lake was considered a potential Secretary of State until Senator Clinton was named to the position.

 UNICEF

-On March 16, 2010, Lake was named by United Nations Secretary General Ban Ki-moon as the next Executive Director of the United Nations Children's Fund (UNICEF), following his nomination by U.S. President Barack Obama.
+On March 16, 2010, Lake was named by United Nations Secretary General Ban Ki-moon as the next executive director of the United Nations Children's Fund (UNICEF), following his nomination by U.S. President Barack Obama.

 On April 30, 2010, he officially entered the post, succeeding Ann Veneman, a former U.S. Secretary of Agriculture.
-On May 2, 2014, he was reappointed Executive Director of UNICEF by United Nations Secretary-General Ban Ki-moon and served through the end of 2017.
+On May 2, 2014, he was reappointed executive director of UNICEF by United Nations Secretary-General Ban Ki-moon and served through the end of 2017.
 At UNICEF, he was active at effort to refocus investment towards the most disadvantaged children, and reducing child mortality.

 Other activities

 Lake was an advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
 He has also served as chair on the boards of the United States Fund for UNICEF and the Marshall Legacy Institute.
-He also is serving a term from 2005-2010 on the Mount Holyoke College Board of Trustees.
+He also is serving a term from 2005 to 2010 on the Mount Holyoke College Board of Trustees.

-For many years Lake served on the Board of Trustees for St. Mary's College of Maryland.
+For many years Lake served on the board of trustees for St. Mary's College of Maryland.
 He played key roles in the establishment of the Center for the Study of Democracy at the college, where he also served on the advisory board.